okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 7. Validate templates
 8. Don't do anything manual on the elements of the stack - that can cause a state mismatch.
 9. Verify changes with changesets (and avoid disasters).
-10. Use stack policies to prevent critical components from being deleted after create (such as your most valuable RDS database)
+10. Use stack policies to prevent critical components from being deleted after create (such as your most valuable RDS database).